Table of Contents

 This tutorial will be based around the PDAHandler.AddEncyclopediaEntry(...) method.

-The method listed above is the easiest and most proper way to register a custom entry to the game through Nautilus.
+The method listed above is the most straightforward way to register a custom entry to the game through Nautilus.
 Therefore, the following sections on entry creation will elaborate upon all of the parameters.

 Parameter name Value type Nullability